rorybunker/ma-stat-dsm/README.md

 # Multi-agent statistical discriminative sub-trajectory mining
-This repository contains the code for MA-Stat-DSM, a multi-agent statistical discriminative sub-trajectory mining method for analyzing the trajectories of multiple agents.
+This repository contains the code for Multi-agent Stat-DSM (MA-Stat-DSM), a multi-agent statistical discriminative sub-trajectory mining method for analyzing the trajectories of multiple agents.

-The Multi-agent Stat-DSM (MA-Stat-DSM) method is demonstrated on tracking data from NBA basketball to determine sub-matrices, comprised of player (and/or ball) sub-trajectories each of the same length from a matrix representing one play, which discriminate between effective and ineffective plays.
+The MA-Stat-DSM method is demonstrated on tracking data of five agents from NBA basketball, to determine sub-matrices that discriminate between effective and ineffective plays.

 ## Requirements
 ### Create Environment